voideditor/void/CONTRIBUTING.md

 For some useful links we've compiled see [`VOID_USEFUL_LINKS.md`](https://github.com/voideditor/void/blob/main/VOID_USEFUL_LINKS.md).

 ## 1. Building the Extension
 Here's how you can start contributing to the Void extension.
-This is where most of Void's code lives, and it's where you should get started if you're new.
+This is where you should get started if you're new.

 1. Clone the repository: